Rufus (Street Fighter): Conception and development

-Personality and attributes
+Personality and design

 Rufus is an American motorcycle repair shop mechanic.
 Using a self-taught fighting style from watching martial arts films and putting his own spin on the attacks, he believes he is handsome and America's best martial artist.
 Rufus takes himself very seriously in this regard, to the point of referring to himself as "Lord Rufus" and regarding rude people as beneath him.
 Capcom describes the character as having a hasty personality, prone to jumping to conclusions to achieve a goal and sacrificing accuracy for speed.
 Rufus tends to speak in a long-winded manner, demonstrated through considerably long victory quotes at the end of fights.
 His girlfriend, Candy, accompanies him as a result of him protecting her from an angry waiter she attempted to bilk and paying the bill.